 Besides being a member of the Colorado Golf Hall of Fame, Bell has been inducted into the World Golf Hall of Fame, Colorado Sports Hall of Fame and the Kansas Golf Hall of Fame.
-She's also a member of the Captain's Club, Memorial Tournament.
+She is also a member of the Captains Club, Memorial Tournament.

 Bell has received many prestigious awards, including the First Lady of Golf from the PGA of America, the Patty Berg Award from the LPGA, and the Donald Ross Award from the Society of Golf Course Architects.
-In 2007, she received the Women of Influence Award from the Colorado Springs Business Journal.
+In 2015 the R&A Golf Club of St. Andrews made her an Honorary Member, and the Colorado Golf Association named her its Woman of the Century.
+In 2016, USGA bestowed upon her its highest honor, the Bob Jones Award.